A bit of context:

-Over the years my work can be broadly categorised into themes, which sometimes interleave:
+Over the 30 years of my career so far, my work can be broadly categorised into themes, which sometimes interleave:

 A bit of biog info: